JohnMichaelProductions/X-Engine/README.md

 2. Run the GenerateProject.bat file.

-3. Run the solution file for your IDE
+3. Run the solution file for your IDE(Visual Studios only supported IDE)

-For questions, concerns, or a bug report email: XOS.Development.Main@gmail.com
+For questions, concerns, or a bug report email: JohnMBurnside21@gmail.com